iamdamosuzuki/AV-Pres-Validation-Workflows/README.md

 ffmpeg -f lavfi -i "sine=frequency=1000:duration=5" -bsf:a noise=drop='eq(mod(n\,50)\,1)' -c:a pcm_s24le -ar 96000 SineWave_DroppedSamples.wav
 ```

 Listen to this file.
 You should hear a small click whenever a sample is dropped.
 One way to qualify a station would be to record audio and listen for this clicks.
 However, this takes a long time and would be very difficult to do.
-Let's make it easier by making a spectogram of this file:
+Let's make it easier by making a spectrogram of this file:

 ```
 ffmpeg -i SineWave_DroppedSamples.wav -vn -lavfi showspectrumpic=s=1280x480 SineWave_DroppedSamples.wav.png
 ```

-Now, view the spectogram.
+Now, view the spectrogram.
 You'll see big lines of noise where the dropouts are.
 That's because dropouts manifest as momentary broadband noise.
-As you can, creating a spectogram of a file is an easy way to see whether samples have been dropped.
+As you can, creating a spectrogram of a file is an easy way to see whether samples have been dropped.
 Testing files created by your audio digitization workstation for dropouts is one way to qualify that workstation.

 ## Performing an Audio Null Test